 Why are the AI capabilities discussions so polarizing?
 People either see current AI as a net negative or net positive.
 But the gap is a chasm.
 Well ok maybe there are people who are uncertain too.
 Okay maybe it is task specific.
-But the edges are quite extremely different!
+But the edges are extremes.
 Why?

 I suspect the split aligns, along whether believe in planning.